smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

    ```

 9. View the Dockerfile contents -- which are similar to the file you created previously in the API folder.
-Type the following command:
+Run the following command:

    ```bash
    cat Dockerfile

    ```

-10. Type the following command to create a Docker image for the init application.
+10. Run the following command to create a Docker image for the init application.

       ```bash
       docker image build -t content-init .